-- 1 Check the Zyxel Device LED status to make sure the Zyxel Device WiFi is on. - 2 Make sure your WiFi client is within transmission range of the Zyxel Device. - 3 Make sure you enter the correct SSID, password (Pre-Shared Key).
+- 1 Check the Zyxel Device LED status to make sure the Zyxel Device WiFi is on. - 2 Make sure your WiFi client is within transmission range of the Zyxel Device.

+- 3 Make sure you enter the correct SSID, password (Pre-Shared Key).
 They are case-sensitive.
 See the Zyxel Device back label for the default SSID and password. - 4 Make sure your WiFi client is using the same WiFi security type (none, Enhanced-open, WEP, WPA, WPA2, WPA3) as the Zyxel Device.
 If you have previously changed the security settings, remove the SSID profile on the client device.
-Reconnect again using the correct SSID, password and security type.

-- 5 Make sure the WiFi adapter on your WiFi client is working properly. - 6 Make sure the wireless adapter on your WiFi client is IEEE 802.11 compatible and supports the same WiFi standard as the Zyxel Device's active radio.
+Reconnect again using the correct SSID, password and security type. - 5 Make sure the DHCP server is working properly.
+For example, the client may receive a private IPv4 address such as 192.168.1.x where x is a number for 2 to 254.
+If the client gets an address like 169.x.x.x, it means the client didn't get a valid IP address from the DHCP server. - 6 Make sure the DNS server is working properly.
+If you can ping an IP address, but cannot ping its related URL, then it means there is a DNS server connection issue.
+For example, if you can ping 8.8.8.8 successfully but fail to ping google.com, there may be a DNS resolution issue. - 7 Make sure the WiFi adapter on your WiFi client is working properly. - 8 Make sure the wireless adapter on your WiFi client is IEEE 802.11 compatible and supports the same WiFi standard as the Zyxel Device's active radio.
 For example, 6 GHz WiFi networks are only available for WiFi clients that support WiFi 6E or higher standards.